Lilavati's Daughters

-"The Girl's Guide to a Life in Science" edited by Ram Ramaswamy, Rohini Godbole and Mandakini Dubey (co-published with Young Zubaan, New Delhi).
+"The Girl's Guide to a Life in Science", edited by Ram Ramaswamy, Rohini Godbole and Mandakini Dubey (co-published with Young Zubaan, New Delhi).
 This is also an initiative of the Women in Science (WiS) Panel of the Indian Academy of Sciences, Bangalore.

 Contents

 There are short biographies of the botanist E. K. Janaki Ammal, the chemists Asima Chatterjee and Darshan Ranganathan, India's first female physician Anandibai Joshee, the anthropologist Iravati Karve, the biochemist Kamala Sohonie, the medical researcher Kamal Ranadive, physicist B. Vijayalakshmi and meteorologist Anna Mani.
 Autobiographical sketches by a number of distinguished scientists, many of who are currently working in India complete the book.
 Further details can be found on the Indian Academy of Sciences website.

+The book presents stories of women scientists who have conducted significant research and have won awards such as the Padma Shri, the Padma Bhushan, the Shanti Swaroop Bhatnagar Award, the C. V. Raman Award, and other national and international awards.
+It features female scientists who have been heads of research institutes and have been nominated as Fellows of National Academy of Sciences.